Timmins Christmas Bird Count

 • FEEDER COUNT PARTICIPANTS

 How it works: Feeder counters stay at home and count the birds in their yard, at their feeders on count day.
 They list all the birds they see in their yard, and note the duration of time spent actively watching for birds.
-Feeder participants have to confirm their participation and address a week before count day so that their address can be noted on the CBC count map to ensure field counters skip their yard to prevent counting the same birds.

 More resources for Field and Feeder Count Participants: